2K Crafts

 Martha Stewart Paint Line

-• Martha Stewart Paint Line
+• Exploring the Martha Stewart Paint Line

-• Repurpose a Vintage Yarn Basket-Materials
+• Repurpose a Vintage Yarn Basket: Materials and Steps

 • FAQs

 I was so very very blessed to receive a big box containing the Martha Stewart Crafts Decorative Paint Line by Plaid.
-Head over to your local Michael’s Craft Store, where this line is being sold exclusively…you may find the shelves stocked by now!]
+Head over to your local craft store, where this line is being sold exclusively…you may find the shelves stocked by now!
+I knew the paints, stencils, and tools would come in handy for what I love to do lately, which is repurpose thrift store finds.

-I knew the paints, stencils and tools would come in handy for what I love to do lately, which is repurpose thrift store finds.
 A few weeks ago, I found this 70s fabulous yarn basket for $6.

 Image Source